medibloc/panacea-js-old/docs/panaceajs-account.rst

 .. include:: include_announcement.rst

 ===================
-medjs.local.Account
+panaceajs.local.Account
 ===================

-The ``medjs.local.Account`` contains functions to generate MediBloc accounts, which contain encrypted private key and public key pair and can induce public key from the private key.
+The ``panaceajs.local.Account`` contains functions to generate MediBloc accounts, which contain encrypted private key and public key pair and can induce public key from the private key.

 To use this package in a standalone use:

 .. code-block:: javascript

-  var Account = require('medjs').local.Account;
+  var Account = require('@medibloc/panacea-js').local.Account;
   //
-  // Instead, you can import from medjs like below.
+  // Instead, you can import from panaceajs like below.
   //
-  // var Medjs = require('medjs');
+  // var Panaceajs = require('@medibloc/panacea-js');
-  // var medjs = Medjs.init(['http://localhost:9921']);
+  // var panaceajs = Panaceajs.init(['http://localhost:9921']);
-  // var Account = medjs.local.Account;
+  // var Account = panaceajs.local.Account;

 ---------------------------------------------------------------------------